Some of the links on this site are affiliate links. Read our full disclaimer here.

-In order to be an accredited investor, you need to meet 1 of the following requirements:
+To be an accredited investor, you need to meet 1 of the following requirements:

 - You must have a net worth of $1,000,000 or more, excluding the value of your primary residence.

-- Annual income of $200,000 or more ($300,000 if married) for the last 2 years, with expectations it will remain this high going forward.
+- An annual income of $200,000 or more ($300,000 if married) for the last two years, with expectations it will remain this high going forward.